AdaCore/gnatstudio/docs/users_guide/intro.rst

 GPS is a complete integrated development environment.
 It integrates with a wide range of tools, providing easy access to each.
-It integrates especially well with AdaCore's tools, but can easily be extended to work with other tools by writing small plug-ing in Python.
+It integrates especially well with AdaCore's tools but can easily be extended to work with other tools by writing small plug-ins in Python.

 Here is a summary of the features of the GNAT Programming Studio: